xCryptik/developer-rig/README.md

 on the available options, run `yarn create-manifest -h` in a terminal window.
 Note that you can edit the JSON file to make changes or adjustments.

+### Using the Run List in the Rig
+The foundation of Local Mode is a JSON document called the "Run List".
+It provides developers the ability to trigger specific callback responses through the Extensions Helper Library.
+To your extension, it will appear like these have come from Twitch Extension APIs.

+When you get the Local Mode edition of the rig, it will contain a Run List pre-populated with mock responses.
+You'll be able to alter these responses by directly editing the document.

+When Local Mode is enabled, each extension view will have a dropdown that enables the developer to choose a response from the "Run List".
+When a response is selected, clicking the "Trigger" button will send it through the Extension Coordinator and it will pass through Helper to your extension code.

+Different views can be pointing at different places in the "Run List" at the same time.

+For more details about the APIs and responses see the documentation [here](https://dev.twitch.tv/docs/extensions/reference/#javascript-helper)

+### Editing the Run List
+To edit the "Run List" look for the document called runlist.json in your Rig directory.
+Each entry in the Run List has 3 components:
+1. A name for easy identification
+2. The type of callback e.g OnContext
+3. The callback response

+You should refer to the Helper API documentation [here](https://dev.twitch.tv/docs/extensions/reference/#javascript-helper) before editing and creating new responses.

 ### Providing a Secret for Your EBS in Local Mode
 When you use Local Mode with your EBS, you'll be using a hard-coded secret in the Rig.
 This is also included already in the Hello World example.
 When creating an extension on Twitch, you'll have your own clientID and secret.